"Oh, to be free... Not to have to go

 - And the bijuu themselves want to escape their hosts, which, incidentally, is fatal for the human in question.

-- In Elfen Lied, everyone in the Dysfunction Junction just wants to live a normal, peaceful life, but since Humans Are Bastards and Lucy/Nyu and Nana aren't human, that proves quite difficult.
+- In Elfen Lied, everyone in the Dysfunction Junction just wants to live a normal, peaceful life, but since Humans Are the Real Monsters and Lucy/Nyu and Nana aren't human, that proves quite difficult.

 - Inuyasha: Kikyou wanted to be a normal woman, freed from the destiny of having to protect the Shikon no Tama.
 It was a dream she could only fulfill in death.